-- A further value engineering exercise to be undertaken in November with a view to driving out further savings and increasing contingency allowances. - Updating the estimate for emerging detailed design, particularly in respect of utilities diversion work. - Firming up savings in the depot construction. - Firming up on the Network Rail immunisations works estimate. - Refining the estimates for the new and existing structures element of the infrastructure works. - Further benchmarking against both Mersey Tram and Dublin Tram System price data for all elements of the Project Estimate. - Exploring potential savings in adopting a steel solution for the Edinburgh Park Viaduct. - Adjusting for the staged delivery of Phase 1b.
+- A further value engineering exercise to be undertaken in November with a view to driving out further savings. - Updating the estimate for emerging detailed design, particularly in respect of utilities diversion work, bridge / retaining wall structures and highways repairs/re-instatment, etc. - · Firming up savings in the depot construction. - Firming up on the Network Rail immunisations works estimate. - Refining the estimates for the new and existing structures element of the infrastructure works. - Further benchmarking against both Mersey Tram and Dublin Tram System price data for all elements of the Project Estimate. - Exploring potential savings in adopting a steel solution for the Edinburgh Park Viaduct. - Firming up figures for the staged delivery of Phase 1b.